changebase-io/paper-trail-version-history-example/README.md

 [Simple Form](https://github.com/heartcombo/simple_form) is being used to help in quickly spinning up new forms.

 _Most_ of the styles for forms are set in the initializer — `config/initializers/simple_form.rb`.
 When making changes to this file, you need to restart your Rails server to see the changes take effect.

+## Known Issues

+Viewing versions for a post has a few N+1 query problems:

+- Each version in the list makes multiple queries.

+These issues will be fixed in a future update.